 Two years since I had stepped into the corporate world, I was working with all the enthusiasm to achieve something big.
 Promotion, position, salary and daily work pressure kept me engrossed in the materialistic world.
 As the time passed by, I realized that I am not loving my life.
 I am not working hard enough to achieve those goals.
 The reality was, it was a goal that was set because most of the people around had the same goal.
 Yes, I was part of the crowd.
-Amongst the flock of sheep, that moves in the same direction (the direction instructed since our childhood).
+Amongst the flock of sheep, that moves in the same direction (instructed since our childhood).
 I began to analyze things. ” Why don’t I work hard enough to achieve the goals I set? “, I asked myself.
 “Why do I feel the pressure of handling new work that is assigned to me?
 Why don’t I take it as a challenge to learn something new? ” “Why is it that many of my co-workers are smarter, quick learner and are able to handle things well?”
 Most of the questions had the same answer, “I do not love what I do”.
 And the fact that I could not find a way pissed me more.
 “Maybe this is what life is.
 Anyways I am not good at anything so why cry to escape from here?”

-Devastated, I thought of escaping from my routine and travel alone for some time.
+Devastated, I thought of escaping from the routine and travel alone for some time.
 However, since I did not have the courage to travel solo, I asked many friends to join me.
 But, maybe even God wanted that I follow my own instincts and create my own way.
 No one joined me for their own reasons.

 One thing led to another